apache/opennlp/dev/README-mecab-dictionaries.md

 | `mecab.ipadic` | IPADIC 2.7.0 | Japanese | EUC-JP |
 | `mecab.ko-dic` | mecab-ko-dic 2.1.1 | Korean | UTF-8 |

-Pinned download URLs and SHA-512 digests for those ids live in `opennlp/tools/util/dictionary-catalog.properties`.
+Example download URLs and SHA-512 digests for those ids live in `opennlp/tools/util/dictionary-catalog.properties`.
 Both archives are gzip-compressed tars; `MecabDictionaryInstaller` reads the ustar, pax, and GNU formats through `ResourceInstaller`.

-The installer extracts only the dictionary payload: the `*.csv` and `*.def` files a `MecabDictionary` reads, plus the `dicrc` configuration file the distributions ship alongside them.
-It flattens the entries into the target directory, and by the same flattening makes it impossible for an archive path to escape that directory.
-The returned count is the number of dictionary files extracted.
+The installer extracts only the dictionary payload: the `*.csv` and `*.def` files a `MecabDictionary` reads, plus the `dicrc` configuration file the distributions ship alongside them. `ResourceInstaller` rejects paths outside the staging directory, then `MecabDictionaryInstaller` flattens the selected files into the target.
+The returned value is the number of dictionary files installed.

 ## Option A: opt-in catalog install